baronvalaa/websocket-request/README.md

 Imitate the request and response mode of HTTP, send a request and wait for the response to return.

+Allows you to use websocket just like http requests

 ## How use